The first decisions to make about

 instance is created and remains constant afterward.
 Valid values

-The default page size of 16k is appropriate for a wide range of
+The default 16KB page size is appropriate for a wide range of

 workloads, particularly for queries involving table scans and